 Side effects of black seed oil

-This oil is so potent that it may irritate; we encourage a patch test when using black cumin oil on the skin.
+This oil is so potent that it may irritate.
+That’s why, we encourage a patch test when using black cumin oil on the skin.
 For some, it may cause upset stomach, constipation or vomiting when taken internally.
 Anyone who is pregnant, breastfeeding, on medication, or has surgery scheduled within the next two weeks should not ingest black seed oil.
 If you are diabetic, have low blood pressure or a bleeding disorder, consult your doctor before taking black seed oil.

 Key black seed oil benefits